 Ugandan Crypto Founder Abducted and Forced to Transfer $500,000 in Crypto

-In a harrowing incident that underscores the growing peril surrounding cryptocurrency ownership, Festo Ivaibi, the founder of Mitroplus Labs, was abducted near his home in Kampala, Uganda, and coerced into transferring cryptocurrencies valued at approximately $500,000.
+A harrowing incident has highlighted the growing peril surrounding cryptocurrency ownership: armed assailants abducted Ugandan crypto founder Festo Ivaibi, the head of Mitroplus Labs, near his home in Kampala, Uganda, and forced him to transfer cryptocurrencies worth around $500,000.

 Details of the Abduction